xNS5/Axe-Core-Enhancements/backend/README.md

 The backend server uses SailsJS to run.
 To run the application, run the command sails lift.
 Alternatively, one can use the node package Nodemon to run the application by entering the command nodemon app.js in the backend directory.
 Before running, please make sure to install all dependencies by running npm install in the /backend/ directory.

-A word of caution: Currently the AxeController lacks the ability to rate limit how many browsers are run at a given time.
+**WARNING**: Currently the AxeController lacks the ability to rate limit how many browsers are run at a given time.
 If one were to run a crawl of a website and it returns 20+ URLs, the AxeController will attempt to run them all at the same time.
 This may result in a computer crashing if the user isn’t careful.

 ## AxeController.js